pact-foundation/pact-jvm/provider/gradle/README.md

 ```

 It will then validate that the returned contents matches the contents for the message in the pact file.

-## Publishing to the Gradle Community Portal

-To publish the plugin to the community portal:

-    $ ./gradlew :pact-jvm-provider-gradle:publishPlugins

 # Verification Reports